alansfyeung/248acu-website/_pages/ranks-in-the-aac.md

 ### Defence Approved Helper (DAH)

 {% capture caption_dah %}
 Defence Approved Helpers assist with cadet activities from time to time, hold no rank and do not wear a uniform.
-They to be referred to by cadets as "Mr, Mrs, Ms/Miss".
+They are to be referred to by cadets as "Mr, Mrs, Ms/Miss" by cadets.
 {% endcapture %}
 {% include badge-of-rank.html caption=caption_dah %}

 ### Trainee Officer of Cadets (TOOC)

 {% capture caption_tooc %}
-Trainee Officer of Cadets has been transitioned into a category (rather than an AAC rank) as of 2022.
+Trainee Officer of Cadets has been redefined as a category (rather than an AAC rank) as of 2022, and this rank is no longer used.
 ACS now join as a uniformed member of staff at the rank of 2LT (AAC).
 {% endcapture %}
 {% include badge-of-rank.html rank="tooc" caption=caption_tooc %}